Trade directory · Sacramento metro · California

 Insurance Minimums

-California requires minimum $1 million general liability, $1 million auto liability if using vehicles, workers compensation for employees.
-Sacramento may require additional coverage for large commercial projects.
+$1 million general liability, $1 million auto liability if using vehicles, workers compensation if employees.
+Bond requirements vary by contract value.

 § C · Path to license